+Year en Decemb

-Year ended December 31, 2005 2004
+2005 2004

-Cost of revenue 2004
+Cost of revenue

-Product \$53,542 \$33,227
+Product \$53,542 \$ 33,227

 Service 24,683 18,672

-Total cost of revenue \$78,225 \$51,899
+Total cost of revenue \$78,225 \$ 51,899

 Gross profit margin (% of respective revenue)

 Product 60.4% 73.3%

 Service 59.0% 59.7%

 Total gross profit margin 60.0% 69.6%

 The decrease in product gross profit as a percentage of revenue was primarily due to customer and product mix.
 The product gross margins achieved in 2004 were the result of a customer and product mix we do not expect to repeat.
 Our customer mix is the most significant determinant of our product gross margin percentage due to the concentrated nature of our customer base and the variance in pricing we realize for certain customers.
 To a lesser extent, the decrease was also due to a renegotiation of maintenance and support contracts with two customers resulting in a reduction in product revenues and gross margin of \$4.7 million in fiscal 2005, an incremental benefit decrease in fiscal 2005 of \$1.3 million from the sale of inventory previously written down and a \$1.9 million benefit from the reduction of warranty reserves in the fourth quarter of 2004.
-The benefit from the reduction of warranty requirements.
+The benefit from the reduction of warranty reserves represented changes in estimates due to the ongoing re-evaluation of expected future warranty requirements.
 Product margins for fiscal 2005 were consistent with our long-term financial model of 58% to 62%.